Video shows man on trial casually walk out of Arkansas courthouse as jury deliberates

 Surveillance video shows Watts sitting next to his attorney before he gets up and walks out of the courtroom.
 Watts then walked down the stairs, down a hallway and exits the building.
 Frisby said Watts' attorney had told him not to leave but he did.

-The deputy prosecutor told NBC News Watts was out on bond, which allowed him the freedom to walk around the courtroom and a second bailiff was not present to prevent him from leaving.
-The courthouse is in the process of hiring a new bailiff, but had not yet done so at the time Watts walked out, NBC affiliate KARK reported.
+The deputy prosecutor told NBC News that Watts was out on bond, which allowed him the freedom to walk around the courtroom, and that a second bailiff was not present to prevent him from leaving.
+The courthouse is in the process of hiring a new bailiff but had not yet done so at the time Watts walked out, NBC affiliate KARK reported.

 Watts was apprehended Tuesday evening.
 Three others who helped him leave the court were also arrested but have not yet been charged, Frisby said.